lake-wg/edhoc/draft-ietf-lake-edhoc.md

 This section defines the format for error messages, and the processing associated to the currently defined error codes.
 Additional error codes may be registered, see {{error-code-reg}}.

 There are many kinds of errors that can occur during EDHOC processing.
-As in CoAP, an error can be triggered by errors in the received message or internal errors in the recieving endpoint.
+As in CoAP, an error can be triggered by errors in the received message or internal errors in the receiving endpoint.
 Except for processing and formatting errors, it is up to the implementation when to send an error message.
 Sending error messages is essential for debugging but MAY be skipped if, for example, a session cannot be found or due to denial-of-service reasons, see {{dos}}.
 Errors messages in EDHOC are always fatal.
 After sending an error message, the sender MUST discontinue the protocol.
 The receiver SHOULD treat an error message as an indication that the other party likely has discontinued the protocol.
 But as the error message is not authenticated, a received error message might also have been sent by an attacker and the receiver MAY therefore try to continue the protocol.

 An EDHOC error message can be sent by either endpoint as a reply to any non-error EDHOC message.
 How errors at the EDHOC layer are transported depends on lower layers, which need to enable error messages to be sent and processed as intended.